20 Irresistible Reasons to Fall in Love with Brittany

 Less crowded

-I have to repeat this but, yes it was overall less crowded.
-Even Renne which is the capital city wasn’t crowded like Paris.
+I have to repeat this, but yes, it was overall less crowded.
+Even Renne, which is the capital city, wasn’t as crowded as Paris.
 I welcomed the ability to walk without being stuck in a sea of people.
-It’s a big plus for me when I don’t have to deal with large crowds as I hate crowded spaces.
+It’s a big plus for me when I don’t have to deal with large crowds, as I hate crowded spaces.

 The Christmas markets

-Since I wasn’t around during Christmas time I’m basing this off what my friend Juliet has told me and what I have found on internet searches.
+Since I wasn’t around during Christmas time, I’m basing this on what my friend Juliet has told me and what I have found on internet searches.
 Mont St. Michel hosts a Christmas market starting in late November every year.
-If you want to read more click here: https://www.brittany-ferries.co.uk/blog/10-great-christmas-markets-and-events-to-visit-in-france-2019
+If you want to read more, click here: Christmas Market

 Free things